rbawden/ModFr-Norm/README.md

 The final raw files are found in `data/raw/{train,dev,test}/{train,dev,test}.finalised.{src,trg,meta}`.

-To ensure that the dev and test sets contain a variety of different genres, including texts not represented in the train set, we distributed sentences as follows:

--

 Subsets of the dev and test sets are also available in the same subfolders.
-The subsets are determined by the selection method used to create the dataset splits.
-They represent different scenarios that could be used for separate analysis (same distribution as the train set, few-shot, zero-shot and specific domains (medicine, physics).
+They represent different scenarios that could be used for separate analysis.

 - 1-standard:
     - "belles-lettres" sentences taken from the same distribution as train